Wesleyan-Media-Project/ad_tone/README.md

 First, make sure you have R installed.
 In addition, while R can be run from the terminal, many people find it much easier to use r-studio along with R. A link to this program can be found [here](https://rstudio-education.github.io/hopr/starting.html)

-The scripts use R (4.2.2).
+The scripts use are tested on R 4.2, 4.3, and 4.4.

-Next, make sure you have the following packages installed in R (the exact version we used of each package is listed in the [requirements_r.txt file](https://github.com/Wesleyan-Media-Project/ad_tone/blob/main/requirements_r.txt)):
+Next, make sure you have the following packages installed in R (the exact version we used of each package is listed in the [requirements_r.txt file](https://github.com/Wesleyan-Media-Project/ad_tone/blob/main/requirements_r.txt).
+These are the versions we tested our scripts on and thus, they may also work with more recent versions):

 - data.table
 - stringr